adobe/aepsdk-edgeidentity-android/Documentation/getting-started-test-app.md

 [<img src="./assets/new_adid_setting_optin.png" alt="New ad ID settings page - opt-in state" width="210"/>](./assets/new_adid_setting_optin.png)
 [<img src="./assets/new_adid_setting_optout.png" alt="New ad ID settings page - opt-out state" width="210"/>](./assets/new_adid_setting_optout.png)

+## Android Ads SDKs
+## Google Mobile Ads Lite SDK
+The [Google Mobile Ads Lite SDK](https://developers.google.com/admob/android/lite-sdk) is a way to use ads APIs without including the full size [Google Mobile Ads SDK](https://developers.google.com/admob/android/quick-start).
+See API reference for [`AdvertisingIdClient`](https://developers.google.com/android/reference/com/google/android/gms/ads/identifier/AdvertisingIdClient) and [`AdvertisingIdClient.Info`](https://developers.google.com/android/reference/com/google/android/gms/ads/identifier/AdvertisingIdClient.Info); the latter provides the APIs for getting the ad ID value and tracking authorization status.

+The Google AdMob SDK requires an application ID specified in the `AndroidManifest.xml` when the SDK is included in the build, otherwise the app will crash.
+However, for just ad ID testing purposes, the SDK doesn't have to be initialized.
+See Google's [quick start guide](https://developers.google.com/admob/android/quick-start#import_the_mobile_ads_sdk) for a detailed implementation guide (and a free sample app ID provided by Google for testing purposes in step 3).

-## Implementation examples
+#### Implementation example
-Mobile Ads Lite SDK: Using a getter to return the ad ID value.
+Using a getter to return the ad ID value.
 Key points to note:
 - Use of a background coroutine scope from the call site.
 - Checking the ad tracking authorization status to return the appropriate ad ID value.
 ```kotlin